nealrobbins/liferay-docs/discover/commerce/articles/05-shipping-methods/01-fixed-shipping.markdown

 2. Click on the ![Add](../../images/icon-add.png) button and fill in the following fields:

-    **Name:** This is the name that buyers will see when they are prompted to select a shipping option.
+    **Name:** this is the name that buyers will see when they are prompted to select a shipping option.

     **Description:** Information about the method---delivery time, guarantees,